-Note Templates are a description of a prescribed, flat data structure with pre-set sizes for data added to the body of Notes in a Notefile.
+Note Templates are a description of a prescribed data structure with pre-set sizes for data added to the body of Notes in a Notefile.

 A Note Template names each field of the Note Body.
 Each named field must also describe the datatype of the field value.